kire27/MicMute/README.md

 # MicMute

 MicMute is a small program created in **AutoHotKey** language.

+It can mute and unmute microphone with keybindings.
 <br>
-It can mute and unmute microphone with keybindings
+The microphone is always muted on program start.

 ## Download

 1. Download release files
 2. Download [AudioHotKey](https://www.autohotkey.com/)
 3. Run file `audio_info.exe` to get your microphone id
 	> In the list of audio devices.
-You can find your microphone by changing volume its volume.
+You can find your microphone id (mixer) by changing its volume.
 4. Open file `micID.txt` in the src folder and write your microphone id.
 	> The `micID.txt` file cannot contain any letters or additional spaces.
 5. Run the program `MicMute.exe`.